jeromeetienne/AR.js/README.md

 # Ideas
 - AR Gaming - https://www.youtube.com/watch?v=EmGGGzibGok
 - AR Business Card - https://vimeo.com/4979525
+- plug ar.js into sketchfab
+  - do a mockup with the monkey script
+  - add a AR button on sketchfab, it pops up on marker on the screen with the instruction to connect to it
+  - then you display the model in 3d on top of the screen
+  - some simple user content
 - multi user AR world : much easier to code than you think - https://twitter.com/jerome_etienne/status/842219346030149632
 - IDEA: produce a single image able to do qr-code and pattern marker. https://twitter.com/nlehuen/status/834115970641829888
   - about having an image able to do qr-code and pattern marker at the same time.
 If we have such image, we skip one step.